USC-Office-of-Sustainability/SustainabilityResearchFinder/SDGDatasets/README.md

 For suggested keywords:
 Reads a CSV file of keywords and splits the SDGs/goals such that each row only has 1 SDG that shares the same keyword.
 Outputs a CSV file with two columns: SDG and keyword.

+## analyze.R
+Comparing the output from ML model with the actual primary and secondary SDG classifications.
+Ouputs a CSV file with T/F column for matched primary SDG and matched secondary SDGs.

 ## DownloadedData/
 Data downloaded from Scopus or Google Drive